 1. A list of MP4 files.
 Save it as "list.txt" with a content:

 file 00001.MP4 file 00002.MP4 file 00003.MP4

 Every line of this file must contain a word "file" and a MP4 file name.

 2. A batch file.
 Save it as "join.bat":

 @echo off "ffmpeg.exe" -f concat -i "list.txt" -vcodec copy -acodec copy "out.mp4" pause

 Place these files in the same folder with your *.mp4 files and then execute join.bat to get your files joined.

 Using Video Artifact

 Extended editions of Video Artifact can join MP4 files when importing using third party FFmpeg.exe.
-They select required spans automatically.
+They can select all required spans automatically.
 But a manual joining is required if you use a Basic edition.